-125. Plaintiff incorporates by reference each allegation set forth in preceding paragraphs as if fully stated herein.

-126. Defendants' conduct as alleged herein was done with oppression, fraud, and malice.

-Defendants were fully aware of the safety risks of Paraquat.
-Nonetheless, Defendants deliberately crafted their label, marketing, and promotion to mislead farmers and consumers.

-127. This was not done by accident or through some justifiable negligence.
-Rather, Defendants knew that it could turn a profit by convincing the agricultural industry and medical community that Paraquat did not cause Parkinson's disease, and that full disclosure of the true risks of Paraquat would limit the amount of money Defendants would make selling Paraquat.
-Furthermore, risk of Parkinson's disease or its symptoms by the 1970s at the latest.
-Yet they did not inform users through updated labels or other means of the risks associated with Paraquat use.
-Defendants'

-Defendants were aware that low-dose Paraquat exposure could cause or significantly increase the objective of concealing the risks of Paraquat was accomplished not only through its misleading labeling, but through a comprehensive scheme of selective and fraudulent research and testing, misleading advertising, and deceptive omissions as more fully alleged throughout this pleading.
+- 113. Plaintiffs incorporate by reference each allegation set forth in preceding paragraphs as if fully stated herein. - 114.
+Defendants' conduct as alleged herein was done with oppression, fraud, and malice.
+Defendants were fully aware of the safety risks of Paraquat®.
+Nonetheless, Defendants deliberately crafted their label, marketing, and promotion to mislead farmers and consumers. - 115.
+This was not done by accident or through some justifiable negligence.
+Rather, Defendants knew that it could turn a profit by convincing the agricultural industry that Paraquat did not cause Parkinson's Disease, and that full disclosure of the true risks of Paraquat® would limit the amount of money Defendants would make selling Paraquat®.
+Defendants' objection was accomplished not only through its misleading labeling, but through a comprehensive scheme of selective fraudulent research and testing, misleading advertising, and deceptive omissions as more fully alleged throughout this pleading.
 Plaintiff was denied the right to make an informed decision about whether to purchase, use, or be exposed to an herbicide, knowing the full risks attendant to that use.
 Such conduct was done with conscious disregard of Plaintiff's rights.

-128. There is no indication that Defendants will stop their deceptive and unlawful marketing practices unless they are punished and deterred.
-Accordingly, Plaintiff requests punitive damages against the Defendants for the harms caused to Plaintiff.
+116. There is no indication that Defendants will stop their deceptive and unlawful marketing practices unless they are punished and deterred.
+Accordingly, Plaintiffs request punitive damages against the Defendants for the harms caused to Plaintiff.

-WHEREFORE, Plaintiff respectfully requests that this Court enter judgment in Plaintiff's favor for compensatory and punitive damages, together with interest, costs herein incurred, attorneys' fees and all relief as this Court deems just and proper.
-Additionally, Plaintiff demands a jury trial on all issues contained herein.
+WHEREFORE, Plaintiffs respectfully request that this Court enter judgment in Plaintiffs' favor for compensatory and punitive damages, together with interest, costs herein incurred, attorneys' fees and all relief as this Court deems just and proper.
+Additionally, Plaintiffs demand a jury trial on all issues contained herein.